-Leaders Meeting: The management team will hold an opening leaders meeting after evening colors at the Big Top.
+Leaders Meeting: The management team will hold an opening leaders meeting after evening colors at the Dining Hall.
 At this meeting we will go over detailed information about camp rules and program.
 It is required for every unit to send at least one leader to this meeting, more leaders are welcome.

-SPL Meeting: The Pathfinders will hold an information SPL meeting after dinner, this meeting will go over specific program are information which includes special activities.
+SPL Meeting: There will be an information SPL meeting after dinner at the flagpoles.
+This meeting will go over specific program are information which includes special activities.
 We require every unit to send at least one youth member to this meeting so that unit gets all needed information and the opportunity to sign up for specific activities.